jpcorb20/mediqa-oe/README.md

-S# MEDIQA-OE: Medical Order Extraction from Doctor-Patient Dialogs Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP 2025
+# MEDIQA-OE: Medical Order Extraction from Doctor-Patient Dialogs
+Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP 2025